cake-contrib/Cake.AddinDiscoverer/README.md

 6. Parse the `csproj` to discover that reference to `Cake.Core` and `Cake.Common`
 7. Parse the `csproj` to discover the framework(s) targeted by your addin
-8. Analyze the information discovered and determine if the plugins meet the agred upon "best practice".
+8. Analyze the information discovered and determine if the plugins meet the agreed upon "best practice".
 9. Output this information in an Excel spreadsheet and/or a markdown file.

 ## Best practices